flare-foundation/verifier-indexer-api/src/config/web2/pull_request_template.md

   - Rate limits / quotas (requests per minute/hour/day).

 ## Request fee
-Suggested attestation request fee for the source with new/modified endpoints, if applicable.
+Suggested attestation request fee in FLR/SGB for the source if endpoints were added or modified.

-## Legal/compliance considerations (optional)

 ## Additional notes (optional)